dsccommunity/ComputerManagementDsc/README.md

 * IsSingleInstance: Must be set to 'Yes'.
 Required.
 * RequestFile: The full path to the Offline Domain Join request file.
 Required.

+## xScheduledTask
+xScheduledTask resource is used to define basic recurring scheduled tasks on the local computer.
+Tasks are created to run indefinitly based on the schedule defined. xScheduledTask has the following properties:

+ * TaskName: The name of the task
+ * TaskPath: The path to the task - defaults to '\'
+ * ActionExecutable: The path to the .exe for this task
+ * ActionArguments: The arguments to pass the executable
+ * ActionWorkingPath: The working path to specify for the executable
+ * ScheduleType: How frequently should this task be executed?
+Minutes, Hourly or Daily
+ * RepeatInterval: How many units (minutes, hours, days) between each run of this task?
+ * StartTime: The time of day this task should start at - defaults to '12:00 AM'
+ * Ensure: Present if the task should exist, false if it should be removed
+ * ExecuteAsCredential: The credential this task should execute as.
+If not specified defaults to running as 'NT AUTHORITY\SYSTEM'

 ## Versions

 ### Unreleased
 * Added the following resources:
     * MSFT_xOfflineDomainJoin resource to join computers to an AD Domain using an Offline Domain Join request file.
+    * MSFT_xScheduledTask resource to control scheduled tasks on the local server
 * MSFT_xOfflineDomainJoin: Corrected localizedData.DomainAlreadyJoinedhMessage name.
 * xComputer: Changed credential generation code in tests to avoid triggering PSSA rule PSAvoidUsingConvertToSecureStringWithPlainText.
              Renamed unit test file to match the name of Resource file.